-Figure 78.
+Figure 82.
 Typical single-circuit condensing unit: evaporator coil with four distributors

-- 1. Pitch the liquid line slightly-1 inch/10 feet -so that the refrigerant drains toward the evaporator. - 2.
-Provide one expansion valve per distributor. - Slightly pitch the outlet line from the suction header toward the suction riser- 1 inch/10 feet in the direction of flow.
+- Pitch the liquid line slightly 1 in./10 feet so that the refrigerant drains toward the evaporator. - 2.
+Provide one expansion valve per distributor. - Slightly pitch the outlet line from the suction header toward the suction riser - 1 in./10 feet in the direction of flow.
 Use the tube diameter that matches the suction-header connection. - 4.
-This looks like a trap, but is actually due to the requirement that the refrigerant gas leaving the coil flows downward, past the lowest suction-header outlet, before turning upward.
+This looks like a trap, but is actually due to the requirement that the refrigerant gas leaving the coil flows downward, past the lowest suctionheader outlet, before turning upward.
 Use the double-elbow configuration to isolate the TXV bulb from other suction headers. - 5.
-Use the "horizontal" tube diameter as specified in the condensing unit application manual. - Use the tube diameter recommended for a vertical rise as specified in the condensing unit application manual.
-Ensure that the top of the riser is higher than the evaporator coil. - 7.
-Pitch the suction line slightly-1 inch/10 feet -so that the refrigerant drains toward the evaporator. - 8.
-Insulate the suction line. - 9.
-Only use a "trim" solenoid valve for constant-volume, humidity-sensitive applications.
-For all other applications, install a single solenoid valve (the "pumpdown" solenoid valve) between the liquid-line filter drier and the sight glass.
+Use the horizontal tube diameter as specified in the condensing unit application manual. - Use the tube diameter recommended for a vertical rise as specified in the condensing unit application manual.
+Ensure that the top of the riser is higher than the evaporator coil. - Pitch the suction line slightly 1 in./10 feet so that the refrigerant drains toward the evaporator. - 8.
+Insulate the suction line. - Only use a trim solenoid valve for constant volume, humidity-sensitive applications.
+For all other applications, install a single solenoid valve (the pumpdown solenoid valve) between the liquid-line filter drier and the sight glass.